ede73/diagrammer/README.md

 ## GraphObject
 Represents all the objects in the diagram.

-## Link (edge)
+## Edge (link)
-Represents link between two objects and all related visualization properties associated with the link.
+Represents edge between two objects(vertices or groups) and all related visualization properties associated with the edge.

-Own properties are linktype, left- and righthand sides (+GraphObject properties)
+Own properties are edgetype, left- and righthand sides (+GraphObject properties)

-Links are stored separately and available for the generator in yy.LINKS
+Edges are stored separately and available for the generator in yy.EDGES

 ## Vertex